 Throughout the COVID-19 pandemic GALE Pacific's primary concern has been ensuring the health and safety of its employees around the world.
-The Company enacted flexible, 'work from home where able' policies ahead of government requirements in all regions and quickly developed and implemented strict, facility specific safety and hygiene protocols across all global locations.
+The Company continued to enact flexible, 'work from home where able' policies ahead of government requirements in all regions and maintained strict facility specific safety and hygiene protocols across all global locations.
 All distribution and manufacturing facilities continue to operate according to best available practice to maintain healthy and safe workplaces for all stakeholders including team members, suppliers, contractors, customers, and consumers while the Company continues its essential business operations.
-With the implementation of stage 4 restrictions in August 2020 in Melbourne, Australia, the manufacturing facilities in Braeside continue to operate albeit at a reduced two-thirds capacity at its Braeside warehousing location.
+We also successfully adapted our global supply chain to meet the opportunity presented by sharp increases in demand and managed well the challenges posed by worldwide shipping and transportation constraints, material and labor inflation, and the continued complexity posed by the COVID-19 pandemic.